And we are back having more fun than a human being should be allowed to have.

 If they're journalists, they're liberals.

-A politicize everything.
+They politicize everything.

-And all folks, once you understand liberals' lie, the rest of it is easy to understand and easy to predict.
+And folks, once you understand liberals' lie, the rest of it is easy to understand and easy to predict.

-It isn't difficult At all.
+It isn't difficult at all.

-Let's go to audio sound by number 28.
+Let's go to audio soundbite number 28.

 We'll go back to this December 6, 2009.